 Once you’ve confirmed your rate, the next step is to dig into your ancillary charges.
 Many major carriers add surcharges on top of your base shipping rate, for factors like package size or delivery area.
 Check to make sure these were all calculated and applied appropriately.
 Plus, if you negotiated for any discounts or waivers in your shipping services agreement, make sure those were applied as well.

 Finally, look at your delivery windows.
 Carriers understand how important quick shipping is for retailers’ reputations.
 They strive to deliver packages on time, and if they fall behind, they may offer a late-delivery rebate.
 However, there’s a catch: the window to file a claim for a rebate is quite short.
 For most major carriers, it’s about two weeks after delivery.
 If you want to claim the rebates you’re entitled to, it’s important to stay on top of your audits.

 Of course, most retailers would rather have on-time deliveries than rebates.
 If your carrier fails to improve its on-time percentage, you may not have an audit problem on your hands.
 Instead, it may be time to consider a new carrier.

 Performing parcel audits is a good idea across the board.
 For your retail business, the cost savings and peace of mind are incredibly valuable.
 And for your carrier, the process is just as rewarding.
 It’s in their best interest to review all invoices.
-Not just to balance their books, but also because they want to be the best possible shipping partner for your business.
+Not just to balance their books, but also because they want to be the best possible international shipping and domestic shipping partner for your business.